scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Any entity with access to the forwarding key of the source endpoint AS can create a valid info and Hop Field as described in [](#inffield) and [](#hopfld), respectively.

 Upon receiving a packet containing a one-hop path, the ingress border router of the destination AS fills in the `ConsIngress` field in the second Hop Field of the one-hop path with the ingress interface ID.
-It sets the `ConsEgress` field to an invalid value (e.g. unspecified value 0), ensuring the path cannot be used beyond the destination AS.
+It sets the `ConsEgress` field to the unspecified value 0, ensuring the path cannot be used beyond the destination AS.
 Then it calculates and appends the appropriate MAC for the Hop Field.

 ### Path Reversal {#reverse}